X

 ASERL Documents Disposition Database Login

-After 45 days any unclaimed items may be discarded.
-However, with especially valuable or historical titles the regional may request the withdrawing library to offer the unclaimed items nationally via GovDoc-L or GPO's Needs and Offers List
+Please use the link above to login to the ASERL Documents Disposition Database.
+After 45 days of uploading a list, any unclaimed items may be discarded.
+However, with especially valuable or historical titles the regional may request the withdrawing library to offer the unclaimed items nationally via the FDLP eXchange.

-Publications attributed to the shared holdings libraries and the regional library according to the lists linked below should be withdrawn according to the above procedures.
-The shared holdings libraries assume the role of the regional library for their pre-1989 designated SuDoc numbers.
-Any SuDoc Number not included in the lists must be listed to the University of Memphis.
+Please use these guidelines to withdraw documents assigned to the shared holdings libraries and the regional library as designated by the lists below.
+The shared holdings libraries assume the role of the regional library for pre-1989 publications for SuDoc numbers assigned to them.
+Please offer any pre-1989 publications for SuDoc numbers not included in the lists to the University of Memphis.

 V. WITHDRAWAL LISTS TO THE REGIONAL LIBRARY, POST-1989 PUBLICATIONS

-Post-1989 publications in all classes are the responsibility of the regional depository.
+List all post-1989 publications in all classes to the University of Memphis regional depository library.

 CLASS DESIGNATIONS